Mikeblanchard/Covid_Project/README.md

 - Consumption of meat, sugar and sweetners and animal products have an effect on a countries obesity rates
 - Obesity has an effect on a countries Covid-19 deaths

 We will compare this to the Machine Learning results.
+A graphic or chart of the Machine Learning results is planned, as well as a comparison of the results and the correlation table.

 ------------------------------------------------------------------------------------------------------------------------------------------------